 Taking the gearbox as an example, with the seamless shift gearbox fitted to most Formula One cars it is possible to perform an upshift at full throttle, with no loss of drive.
 Such a shift requires the control system to maintain full knowledge of the angle of every gear at all times.
 Gear engagement must be timed to 1/10,000sec accuracy.
 Due to the tremendous torque from the engine, if the timing is wrong, or the knowledge of the gear angles is incorrect, the gearbox will fail catastrophically during the shift.

 Along with the gearbox, many other aspects of the car that the ECU is responsible for controlling require the control system to behave without fault to keep the car running.
-In the three full race seasons that McLaren Electronics has been supplying control systems into Formula One, not one failure of a car during a race can be attributed to the control system not behaving as it was designed.
+In all of the race seasons that McLaren Applied Technologies has been supplying the Standard ECU into Formula One, not one failure of a car during a race can be attributed to the control system not behaving as it was designed.

-The TAG-310B has been used in Formula One since the start of the 2005 race season.
-In that time, it has witnessed a number of changes in the regulations affecting the design of the cars.
-Such is the versatility of this ECU; the TAG-310B has been capable of supporting these changes without requiring any re-design.
+The TAG-310B was used in Formula One from the start of the 2005 race season for 8 years.
+In that time, it witnessed a number of changes in the regulations affecting the design of the cars.
+Such is the versatility of the ECU; the TAG-310B was capable of supporting these changes without requiring any re-design.